Cardinals–Cubs rivalry: After the chase

 A somber showing of acknowledgment between the two teams happened in 2002 when Cubs catcher Joe Girardi addressed the fans at Wrigley Field in a choked up way that the game between the two teams had been cancelled and that the fans should pray for the St. Louis Cardinals family.
 However, there were fans who booed.
 Later, a press conference was held where an emotional Girardi addressed the death of Cardinals pitcher Darryl Kile.
 Girardi, who played for both the Cubs and the Cardinals, addressed the fans in a regional broadcast on Fox.

 In 2005, Cubs first baseman Derrek Lee and Cardinals first baseman Albert Pujols were locked in an MVP race.
 Lee led the NL in hits and batting average and bested Pujols in home runs.
 For his part, Pujols led the league in runs scored and had the edge on Lee in RBIs.
 Lee was awarded both the Gold Glove and Silver Slugger as the best NL first baseman on both defense and offense, respectively.
 However, with the Cardinals winning 100 games and the division and the Cubs finishing 21 games back in fourth place, Pujols won the MVP honors.

 On June 4 and 5, 2011 Pujols won back-to-back games against the Cubs with walk-off home runs.

 In recent years, tragedies in the Cardinals organization have caused two games between these teams to be postponed.
 In 2002, after Cardinals pitcher Darryl Kile was found dead in a Chicago hotel room, a game between the teams in Wrigley Field was postponed.
 Then in 2007, another Cardinals pitcher, Josh Hancock, was killed in a car crash while driving intoxicated, causing a game in St. Louis to be postponed.

 Former Cubs shortstop Ryan Theriot, who was acquired by the Cardinals on November 30, 2010, told a St. Louis radio station that he was "finally on the right side of the Cardinals–Cubs rivalry" and that he was happy to be with an organization that emphasized winning World Series championships instead of being "an afterthought".
 Cubs pitcher Carlos Zambrano called him "the enemy now".
 The Cardinals won the World Series that season.

 The two clubs played each other in the postseason for the first time in the 2015 National League Division Series, as a result of the Cubs' 4–0 victory over the Pittsburgh Pirates in the NL Wild Card Game.
-The Cubs defeated the Cardinals 3–1 to advance to the National League Championship Series.
+The Cubs defeated the Cardinals 3–1 to advance to the National League Championship Series, where they lost to the New York Mets.

 The rivalry was further heated after John Lackey and Jason Heyward signed with the Cubs after the 2015 season and Dexter Fowler signed with the Cardinals after the Cubs' 2016 championship season.